tsujamin/digi-approval/casestudy/case-study.md

 * Milestone 1: a prototype that ran a predefined static workflow
 * Milestone 2: an extension of the Milestone 1 prototype that supported dynamically editing workflows.

-The system that we built is described in detail below << where >>.
-As far as the process of building goes, we found that Milestone 1 was more time-consuming than we expected, but Milestone 2 was slightly less time-consuming. <<moar?>>
+The system that we built is described in detail below.
+As far as the process of building goes, we found that, for technical reasons, Milestone 1 was more time-consuming than we expected, but Milestone 2 was slightly less time-consuming. <<moar?>>

 ### Project wind-up